vacuumlabs/wtp/README.md

 # What the price
-Tool for cardano to get Dex SWAP operation, store it to the Database and broadcast it throught the websocket.
+Tool for Cardano to get Dex SWAP operation, store it to the Database and broadcast it through the WebSocket.

 ## DEXes
-Current state is, that we have implemeneted 3 Dexes
+We have implemented 3 Dexes
 * WingRiders
 * MinSwap
 * SundaeSwap